MayMeow/uuid/README.md

 # UUID generator

 *Message from creator* <br />
-*Thank you for visiting **@maymeow/uuid** project.
+*Thank you for visiting the **@maymeow/uuid** project.
 I found that this project was downloaded nearly 50k times.
-If you found this project usefull i encourage you to star this project.
-Staring a prepository here on Github is a one of ways to show support for project and can hepls to increase the visibilit and to let the community know that is a valuable.
+If you found this project useful I encourage you to star this project.
+Staring a prepository here on Github is one of the ways to show support for the project and can hepl to increase visibility and to let the community know that is a valuable.
 Thank you!*

 *May*